paparazzi/flyingrobotcommander/README.md

 On startup, the FRC reads the main Paparazzi UAV configuration file `$PPRZ_HOME/conf/conf.xml`.
 Configuration data contained in the `conf.xml` and the associated airframe/flight plan files is used to initialize the FRC server.
 Note that the `--subscribe` option is also used to initialize runtime related aircraft data that includes `ivy bus messages`.
+The `--file` is used to configure client related data( see `frc_conf.xml` for an example of the default client configuration file).

-### Adding Client Data
+### Adding Client Data via Routes
-Once the FRC server is running, the aircraft and flight block related `client` data need to be configured(see syntax below) prior to using one of the client views( `show/flightblock`, `show/guided`, `show/waypoint`).
+If the `--file` option is not used when starting the FRC server, the client related configuration must be completed using the <object>/client/add/<id> routes; where `object` is one of aircraft, flightblock, or waypoint and `id` is a valid object id.
+The aircraft, flight block, and waypoint related `client` data need to be configured(see syntax below) prior to using one of the client views( `show/flightblock`, `show/guided`, `show/waypoint`).

     Syntax: